Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="info" data-title="note">

-> This workshop is designed to be modular: when indicated at the top, some of the parts can be skipped so that you can focus on the topics that interest you the most.
+> This workshop is designed to be modular: when indicated, some of the parts can be skipped so that you can focus on the topics that interest you the most.

 </div>

 ### Application architecture

-Here's the architecture we'll build in this workshop:
+Here's the architecture of the application we'll build in this workshop:

 ![Application architecture](./assets/architecture.drawio.png)

-Our application is split in 4 main components:
+Our application is split into 4 main components:

-- **A website**, built with plain HTML/JavaScript using [Vite](https://vitejs.dev/) and hosted on [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/).
+1. **A website**, built with plain HTML/JavaScript using [Vite](https://vitejs.dev/) and hosted on [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/).
 This website will allow users to login with GitHub, save their preferences and roll dices.

-- **A settings service**, built with [Fastify](https://www.fastify.io/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/), using [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) for its database.
+2. **A settings service**, built with [Fastify](https://www.fastify.io/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/), using [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) for its database.
 This internal API will allow users to save and retrieve their preferences.

-- **A dice rolls service**, built with [NestJS](https://nestjs.com/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/), , using [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) for its database.
+3. **A dice rolls service**, built with [NestJS](https://nestjs.com/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/), , using [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) for its database.
 This internal API will allow users to roll dices and get an history of the last rolls.

-- **A gateway service**, built with [Express](https://expressjs.com/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/).
+4. **A gateway service**, built with [Express](https://expressjs.com/) and hosted on [Azure Container Apps](https://azure.microsoft.com/services/app-service/containers/).
 This publicly exposed API will act as a proxy between the website and the other APIs, and will check user authentication.

 The user authentication will be provided by [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/), which will also host our website.
 It will rely on [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps) as an identity provider.